 Distributed tracing provides observability and a clear picture of the services.
 This improves productivity because it enables developers to spend less time trying to locate errors and debugging them, as the answers are more clearly presented to them.
 As a result, productivity is increased, and developers can spend more time developing features, (or taking a break), while you accelerate time-to-market.

 4. Tracking Requests Across Services

 Microservices interactions span multiple services.
 Distributed tracing enables understanding the system and the relationships between components.
 This is done by tracking and recording all these requests through unique IDs that are passed to the services handling them.
-As a result, developers can see the flow and progression of the request across the entire architecture, which is often the hardest to understand when debugging.
+As a result, developers can see the trace and progression of the request across the entire architecture, which is often the hardest to understand when debugging.
 Your team’s code quality will improve immensely.